vanthorng/feature_flags/README.md

 * Invoice System
 * User Management (Admin Only)

-You can copy & paste this directly into your `README.md`.

 ---

 # 🚀 Feature Flags Dashboard – Laravel 12 + Vue 3 + Tailwind + Sanctum + Pennant